Trustees

 Hersha Mistry

-Hersha has a degree in Mechanical Engineering and also completed a PGCE in Primary Education.
-She then taught for 7 years in a variety of settings including a year teaching Maths, Physics and IT under the auspices of Voluntary Service Overseas at a Secondary School in Guyana.
-She enjoys working with people, especially children, and has been involved with several voluntary organisations over the years such as BTCV and TocH.
+Later I joined Dowty Aerospace and gained a degree in Mechanical Engineering at the University of Hertfordshire.
+But my love of working with nature and people, especially children, inspired me to complete a PGCE in Primary Education at Oxford Brookes University.
+I then taught for 7 years in a variety of settings including a year teaching Maths, Physics and IT under the auspices of Voluntary Service Overseas at a Secondary School in Guyana.

 Margaret Lloyd

-Margaret began her teaching career in an inner city Secondary School in Manchester in 1965.
+I began my teaching career in an inner city Secondary School in Manchester in 1965.
 Then followed posts in Wythenshawe – at the time the largest council estate in Europe – and then Cheshire and Trafford.
-In 1984 she became Headteacher of Green Lane High School in Trafford.
-She held this post for 17 years during which time she led the school through year on year improvement and growth.
+I became Head teacher of Green Lane High School in Trafford.
+I held this post for 17 years during which time I led the school through year on year improvement and growth.
 In 2002 the school became a Specialist School.
-Margaret personally took on the job of raising the £50,000 necessary to be considered for Specialist status.
+I personally took on the job of raising the £50,000 necessary to be considered for Specialist status.

-Throughout her teaching career Margaret has been deeply involved in community work.
-For 15 years she ran a voluntary youth club of 120 plus.
-She regularly took young people on outdoor pursuits courses and coached teams in a variety of sports.
+Throughout my teaching career I have been deeply involved in community work.
+For 15 years I ran a voluntary youth club of 120 plus.
+I regularly took young people on outdoor pursuits courses and coached teams in a variety of sports.

-Margaret retired from teaching in 2004 and during her first year of retirement led the consultation in Trafford for devolving Special Educational Needs budgets directly to schools.
-She is vice-chair of Manchester and District Housing Association.
-She became chair of New Dawn Community Association in 2002 and upon her retirement devoted time to writing bids and raising funds to expand facilities and activities in the community.
-She is a Board member of the North West Duke of Edinburgh’s Award Scheme working group and a school governor at a Primary School in Wythenshawe, Manchester.
-Margaret’s interests include travel, sport, theatre, reading and cooking.
+Whilst still working I became Chair of New Dawn Community Association in 2002 and upon my retirement devoted time to writing bids and raising funds to expand facilities and activities in the community.
+I have also served as a Board member of the North West Duke of Edinburgh’s Award Scheme working group and as a school governor at a Primary School in Wythenshawe, Manchester.
+My interests include travel, sport, theatre, reading, cooking and golf.

 Satish Lad